KNOTT’S BERRY FARM

 By Rob Milo for Screamscape

-Knott's Scary Farm is haunting now during select evenings through October 31st.
+Knott's Scary Farm is open during the evenings of select dates through October 31st